Martin Hannett

-James Martin Hannett (31 May 1948 – 18 April 1991), also known as Martin Zero, was an English record producer, musician, and an original partner and director at Tony Wilson's Factory Records.
+James Martin Hannett (also known as 'Martin Zero') (31 May 1948 – 18 April 1991), was an English record producer, musician, and an original partner and director at Tony Wilson's Factory Records.
 He was also a co-founder of the musicians' collective Music Force, and the record label Rabid in the late 1970s.

-He became especially associated with Joy Division. and also produced music by artists including the Durutti Column, A Certain Ratio, Magazine, John Cooper Clarke, New Order, Orchestral Manoeuvres in the Dark, Basement 5, and Happy Mondays.
+He became especially associated with Joy Division and also produced music by artists including the Durutti Column, A Certain Ratio, Magazine, John Cooper Clarke, New Order, Orchestral Manoeuvres in the Dark, Basement 5, and Happy Mondays.
 His distinctive production style embraced atmospheric sounds and electronics.

 Early life and education

 James Martin Hannett was born in Manchester, England, on 31 May 1948.
 He grew up in a working-class, Catholic family in Miles Platting, Manchester.
+Hannett's uncle was a bass player and gave his nephew a bass guitar when he was 14.
 He attended Corpus Christi school and Xaverian College in Rusholme.

-Hannett's uncle was a bass player and gave his nephew a bass guitar when he was 14.

 In 1967, he went to the University of Manchester Institute of Science and Technology (UMIST), where he earned a degree in chemistry but did not pursue the profession.

 Career

 In the early 1970s, Hannett co-founded a musicians' collective, Music Force, along with Tosh Ryan, Bruce Mitchell and others, and during this time organised gigs.
 He played bass with Spider Mike King and as a member in a band called Paradox, in 1973, alongside Paul Young, later of Sad Café and Mike + The Mechanics.

 Hannett's production work began with the soundtrack for the animated film All Kinds of Heroes, written by future collaborator Steve Hopkins.
 By this time, he also began to mix live sound at pub gigs.
 Other early production works included Greasy Bear, Belt & Braces Road Show Band's eponymous album in 1975 and five songs from Pete Farrow's repertoire recorded at Pennine Studios, Oldham, later included on the compilation album Who Says There's No Beach in Stockport.
-Hannett attracted more musical attention in 1977, when, as Martin Zero, he produced the first independent punk rock record.
-Buzzcocks' Spiral Scratch EP.
+Hannett attracted more musical attention in 1977, when, as Martin Zero, he produced the first independent punk rock record, Buzzcocks' Spiral Scratch EP.
 Under the same moniker he produced early records by punk poet John Cooper Clarke, whose Salford monotone was complemented by drum machines, simple synthesiser motifs and Hannett's bass playing.
 Jilted John's eponymous debut single was Hannett's first hit single as a producer.

-Having made some money running Music Force, Hannett and Ryan set up the independent record label Rabid Records, which released the debut single by Slaughter and the Dogs (also produced byh Hannett).
+Having made some money running Music Force, Hannett and Ryan set up the independent record label Rabid Records, which released the debut single by Slaughter and the Dogs (also produced by Hannett).
 It was also responsible for producing and releasing Clarke's first EP, Innocents EP (1977), and his first album, Où est la maison de fromage?, in 1978.